 Seminars "Ethical issues, law & novel applications of AI"

-- January 15 - Use of personal data and ethics: Vision & challenges from the industry, Sarah Lannes, Research engineer, IDEMIA
+- January 15 - Ethical questions in the biometrics industry, Sarah Lannes, Research engineer, IDEMIA

 - January 22 - From data protection to data empowerment : how can humans keep the upper hand?
 Geoffrey DELCROIX, Direction des technologies et de l’innovation, CNIL

 - January 29 - Fighting blindness with bionic eyes, Vincent Bismuth, Pixium Vision.